Needs assessment: Definition, types, steps & examples

 • How frequently do we observe the need?

-Identifying needs requires team communication, problem solving skills, and out-of-the-box ideas.
-Use these questions as a jumping off point to get the ball rolling.
+Use these questions as a jumping-off point.
 Once you know which questions to ask, you can begin to gather data.

 6 steps for conducting a needs assessment

-Enlist the help of key stakeholders, funders, and decision makers and collect feedback through meetings or brainstorming sessions.
-However you choose to start, here are the four steps to follow when conducting a needs assessment.
+A needs assessment helps you analyze and interpret relevant data to inform your decision-making.
+Enlist the help of key stakeholders, funders, and decision makers, and collect feedback through meetings or brainstorming sessions.

 1. Identify your team's needs

-To determine the gaps between existing and ideal processes, you first need to understand what the ideal process looks like.
-Clear objectives are the best way to ensure you’re creating a measurable, actionable, and results-oriented needs assessment.
+To determine gaps between existing and ideal processes, you first need to understand what the ideal process looks like.
+Clear objectives ensure your assessment is measurable, actionable, and results-oriented.

-Your team members are probably closer to the process than you are, and they have valuable insight into potential process improvements.
-Gather feedback from your project team, or host a general brainstorming session to identify your team’s biggest gaps.
+• Gather team input: Your team members are closer to the process and have valuable insight.
+Host a brainstorming session to identify your team's biggest gaps.

 Work with your team to answer the following questions: